OSTUSA/xdriven/README.md

 ## Items on the todo list:
 * Create demo iOS presentation layer that shows use of cross-platform code
+	- Add notification scheduler base
+	- Add reachability base
+	- Add controller base
+	- Add presentation base
+	- Add validation broadcaster
 * Create demo Android presentation layer that shows use of cross-platform code
-* Add notification scheduler base to iOS presentation layer
-* Add reachability base to iOS presentation layer
 * ...a bunch of other stuff... :)